BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Experiments

-\textbf{Parameters inside Blossom attention.} $l'$ in Equation \ref{eq:slc-from-cmp} is set to 16 to satisfy the minimum requirement of the Triton operator.
-Figure \ref{fig:Parameter} (a) illustrates the variation of three metrics with respect to the number of selected blocks.
-Recall@10 achieves its peak at 4, while both MRR@10 and NDCG@10 demonstrate superior performance at values of 4 and 6 compared to other settings.
-Figure \ref{fig:Parameter}(b) demonstrates that Recall@10 increases monotonically with compression size.
-MRR@10 exhibits comparable performance across compression sizes of 8, 16, and 32, outperforming the results at 64 and 128.
-NDCG@10 achieves optimal performance at compression sizes of 16 and 32, with the latter yielding well-balanced overall performance across all metrics.
-Figure \ref{fig:Parameter}(c) shows that all three metrics gradually improve as the sliding stride increases, with Recall@10 reaching its maximum at a stride of 16.
-Figure \ref{fig:Parameter}(d) indicates that all three metrics attain their highest values when the number of KV heads is set to 2, corresponding to 4 GQA groups.
-The parameter blk in STIS should not be excessively large, as this may cause the entire sequence to be computed.
-The win represents the window size in the power mask.
-Experimental results demonstrate that a window size of 8 (NDCG@10=0.6128) yields superior performance compared to a window size of 4 (NDCG@10=0.6101).
+The selection block size $l'$ in Equation~\ref{eq:slc-from-cmp} is set to 16 to satisfy the minimum requirement of the Triton operator.
+Figure~\ref{fig:Parameter}(a) illustrates the variation of the three metrics with respect to the number of selected blocks.
+Recall@10 reaches its peak when the number of selected blocks is 4, while both MRR@10 and NDCG@10 achieve better performance at values of 4 and 6 than under other settings.
+Figure~\ref{fig:Parameter} (b) shows that Recall@10 increases monotonically with the compression size.
+MRR@10 exhibits comparable performance for compression sizes of 8, 16, and 32, all of which outperform the results obtained with compression sizes of 64 and 128.
+NDCG@10 reaches its best performance at compression sizes of 16 and 32, with 32 yielding well-balanced overall performance across all metrics.
+Figure~\ref{fig:Parameter} (c) shows that all three metrics gradually improve as the sliding stride increases, with Recall@10 reaching its maximum at a stride of 16.
+Figure~\ref{fig:Parameter} (d) indicates that all three metrics attain their highest values when the number of KV heads is set to 2, corresponding to 4 GQA groups.
+For the parameters in STIS, \texttt{blk} should not be set excessively large, as doing so may cause nearly the entire sequence to participate in attention computation.
+The parameter \texttt{win} denotes the window size in the power-law mask.
+Experimental results show that a window size of 8, with NDCG@10 = 0.6128, outperforms a window size of 4, with NDCG@10 = 0.6101.